City View Classes

 Special City View Courses

-Once per week we watch films based on a theme and focus on broader issues by analyzing, reflecting and discussing them in class.
+We watch films based on a theme and focus on broader issues by analyzing, reflecting and discussing them in class.
+We watch films from Docs for Schools, Reel Canada, National Film Board and other sources.

-• In Grade 8, the topics of power, non-violent direct action, political ideologies, scapegoating, role of the bystander, anti-semitism (historical and current), conformity and obedience are studied through investigating the conditions that led to the Holocaust.
-Examples of films: Gandhi, The Longest Hatred, Dead Poets’ Society, The Wave
+• in grade 8, the topics of Power, Non-Violent Direct Action, Political Ideologies, Scapegoating, Role of the Bystander, Anti-Semitism (historical and current), Conformity and Obedience are studied through investigating the conditions that led to the holocaust. examples of films: Gandhi, The Longest Hatred, The Wave

-In this class, students work over their two years on team building exercises and learn some important techniques for resolving conflicts.
-Half of the course is dedicated to mindfulness using the curriculums, "Mind-up" and "Learning to Breathe" which helps students to better manage stress and to be more self-aware and mindful of their choices.
+In this class, students work over their two years on understanding what constitutes well-being and tools and techniques to support their wellness.
+We use mindfulness curriculums such as: "Mind-up" and "Learning to Breathe" which helps students to better manage stress and to be more self-aware and mindful of their choices.

 Grade 8 Media Studies Project